SANJAY-N0/sheet-shot/README.md

 ## 🛠️ Step 4 — Add Your Client ID to the Extension

+The extension needs to know which OAuth Client ID to use when it builds the Google sign-in URL.
+This value is stored as a constant at the very top of `popup.js`.
+You simply **replace the existing placeholder** with the Client ID you copied from Google Cloud Console.
+This is a one-time change — after this, the extension always uses your credentials.

 Open `popup.js` and find **line 2–3** at the very top:

 ```js